aaronginder/html-email-generator/README.md

 ### Unit Tests

 This section details the unit tests that have been implemented as part of this repository.
-These unit tests are ran in non-prod VPC environments before deploying artifacts.

 |Test Case  | Description   | Test Case Type   |
 |-----------|---------------|------------------|